jdc-cunningham/nanta/devlog.md

 2:32 AM
 Omg yes finally... running into dumb problems like it's a JSON text or wrong key being accessed... but it works.
 I have done an API query from an injected DOM and renderd it over the website I'm on.

+2:38 AM
+So now I'll just build out the rest of the CRUD functionality mostly front end work since the API already exists.

+Ooh...
+I already have the chrome query all tabs... so I'll definitely add that for the "save tabs" feature.

+For now I'll just do the CRUD functionality of reading/writing notes.

+2:51 AM
+I'm losing steam...
+I made good progress though now it's just work... trivial stuff